WHAT TO KNOW about Andujar 1/4

 The Blazon of Andujar is half match and cut.
 In the first quarter, gules (red) a castle of gold, crenellated with three battlements, mazonado de sable (black) and enlightened azur (blue).
 In the second quarter, a sinople eagle (green) appears.
 In field of azur, a bridge with three arcs, of silver on waves of azure and silver, in the middle of which appears a fish of silver and two keys of gold placed in cross forms the third quarter.
 General silver bordure with four rampant lions of gules, crowned with gold.
 Oval contour and real crown ring.

 Fernando III granted Andujar the third of the quarters described, due to the importance that the bridge and the city had in the Christian conquest of the Valley and the Betic Countryside.
 The fish and waves symbolize the Guadalquivir and the keys for being a border guardian.
-The first and second partition were granted by Enrique IV, who later increased in 1467 with the bordure of the royal arms of Leon and the title of "Very Name and Very Loyal".
+The first and second partition were granted by Enrique IV, who later increased in 1467 with the bordure of the royal arms of Leon and the title of "Very Noble and Very Loyal".
 Years before, specifically in 1446, King Juan II had granted him the title of city.
 The castle obeys the kingdom of Castile, while the eagle represents the generosity of Andujar.

 Flag of Andujar

 Authorized by Decree 27/1994, of February 8, of the counseling of governance of the Junta de Andalucía (BOJA No. 34, of March 18), it is organized as follows:

 Flag of rectangular cloth, of proportions 2/3, divided horizontally in three stripes of equal width, of crimson color the central and white the other two; in the center, a white sturgeon superimposed on two crossed keys with a yellow blade.

 besa tus campos luz de zafir,

 dijiste siempre a Castilla: